poison ivy on cherry tree, Manassas battlefield

 Virginia has magnolia trees and bald cypress; we are a "southern" state.
 Walk around First Landing State Park, and it's not hard to imagine yourself being in a Louisiana swamp, but it's too cold here for banana trees.
 Our latitude is 1/3 of the way north of the Equator towards the North Pole; Virginia has a temperate, not a tropical climate.

-Alligators are in North Carolina just south of Dismal Swamp, but none live naturally in Virginia - yet.
+Alligators are in North Carolina just south of Dismal Swamp and at Kitty Hawk, but none live naturally in Virginia - yet.
 A warming climate may result in a natural range expansion northward across the border into Dismal Swamp.
 Though the species was still listed as "threatened" in the state in 2017, the increasing population caused the North Carolina Wildlife Resources Commission to consider opening a hunting season.1

 the range of alligators in North Carolina includes Merchants Millpond State Park, just south of the Virginia border